leonardom0310/pokemon-angular/README.md

 Run `ng test ` to execute the unit tests on the main project.
 Run `ng test components ` to execute the unit tests on the components lib.

+## Running lint

+Run `ng lint ` to execute lint on the main project.
+Run `ng lint components ` to execute lint on the components lib.